boolnetwork/advanced-solidity-tutorials/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-# Build an AMT Bridge
+# AMT Bridge in Bool Network

 ## About AMT Bridge